-This rule adopted under authority conferred upon the chancellor of the Ohio board of regents by section 3333.122 of the Revised Code.
+This rule adopted under authority conferred upon the chancellor of higher education by section 3333.122 of the Revised Code.

 (2) Enrollment status definitions

 A "full-time student" is one who is enrolled in a degree-granting curriculum at a participating institution for not less than twelve credit hours per semester, quarter, or term.

 A "three-quarters-time student" is one who is enrolled in a degree granting curriculum at a participating institution for not less than nine and no more than eleven credit hours per semester, quarter, or term.

 (c) Half-time student

 A "half-time student" is one who is enrolled in a degree-granting curriculum at a participating institution for not less than six and no more than eight credit hours per semester, quarter, or term.